joaopauloschuler/smolagents/README.md

 ```

 ## Use heavy thinking
-This method combines evolutive computing, genetic algorithms and agents to produce a final result.
+`evolutive_problem_solver` combines evolutive computing, genetic algorithms and agents to produce a final result.
 This is the most expensive method but it delivers the best results.
 This is a source code example to produce a readme from an existing code base:
 ```
+!git clone git@github.com:joaopauloschuler/neural-api.git
 current_source = source_code_to_string('neural-api')
 project_name = 'neural-api'
 task = """You have access to an Ubuntu system.
 You have available to you python, php and free pascal.